galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

      If you are going to analyze the suggested batch of Omicron data, the list should have 16 elements.

-   - Each of the list elements should itself be a paired collection of a *forward* and a *reverse* reads dataset, each in *fastqsanger.gz* format.
+   - For paired-end sequenced data, like the suggested batch, each of the list elements should itself be a paired collection of a *forward* and a *reverse* reads dataset, each in *fastqsanger.gz* format.

 2. The SARS-CoV-2 reference as a single *fasta* dataset
 3. The SARS-CoV-2 feature mappings as a single *tabular* dataset
 4. Only required if you are analyzing *tiled-amplicon* data (which is the case for the suggested batch):
    - a primer scheme as a single *bed* or *bed6* dataset
-   - amplicon information as a single *tabular* dataset
+   - amplicon information as a single *tabular* dataset (*not* required for ONT data)

 If any of these items are still missing, head back to the corresponding section(s) and upload them now.